cpp-lln-lab/bidspm/docs/source/FAQ.md

 end
 ```

-This should be picked up by CPP SPM and SPM upn initialization and ensure that
+This should be picked up by bidspm and SPM upn initialization and ensure that
 SPM runs in command line mode.

 ### How can I run any of this from the command line?